Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \end{subsection}

 \begin{subsection}{Adversary's Success Probability}

 Metrics based on the adversary's success probability can be seen as general-purpose metrics that subsume many other aspects of privacy.
-They depend strongly on the adversary model and on how exactly success is defined.
+They depend strongly on the adversary model (see Section \ref{sec:adversaries}) and on how exactly success is defined.
+Even though the metrics in this section mostly originate from the communication and database domains, they can be applied in every domain and setting where an adversary can be defined.
+In addition to the adversary's success (cases where the adversary successfully identifies the correct individual, or the true positive rate), metrics in these section should also consider the false positive and false negative rates, i.e. cases where the adversary identifies an incorrect individual, and cases where the adversary fails to identify the correct individual.